x0backslash0x/infra-as-code/magop/bugs.md

 This variable is used to decide whether or not the role should run.

+## BUG20250616-2
+**name**</br>
+host rebooted even when it's not needed

+**context**</br>
+role execution - dockerinstall

+**description**</br>
+The *dockerinstall* role contains a step that reboots the host.
+If docker is already installed, there is no need to reboot the host.
+Unnecessary reboots need to be avoided as much as possible.

+**resolution**</br>
+One solution for this is to run the role conditionally.
+The condition should check whether the docker-ce package is installed on the host.

 # open bugs
 * BUG20250520-2
 * BUG20250616-1
+* BUG20250616-2

 # closed bugs